On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Constructions and Statement of Main Result

 \end{theorem}

-The proof of Theorem \ref{theorem:PotErdosStone} relies on repeated use of the following result, which may be of independent interest.
+The proof of Theorem \ref{theorem:PotErdosStone} relies on repeated use of the following theorem, which may be of independent interest.
 Let $H$ be a graph, and let $(h_1,\dots,h_k)$ be the degree sequence of $H$.
-A graphic sequence $\pi=(d_1,\dots,d_n)$ is {\it degree sufficient} for $H$ if $d_i\ge h_i$ for $1\le i\le k$.
+A graphic sequence $\pi=(d_1,\dots,d_n)$ is {\it degree sufficient} for $H$ if $d_i\ge h_i$ for all $i\in\{1,\ldots,k\}$.